 We may recommend a crown to:

-A bridge are good for replacing a missing tooth where you do not wish a removable denture.
-Gaps left by missing teeth eventually cause the remaining teeth to rotate or shift into the empty spaces, resulting in a change in your bite and cause gum disease.
+A bridge is excellent for replacing a missing tooth where you do not want to use a removable denture.
+This can be beneficial not just for aesthetic purposes but for overall dental health.
+Gaps left by missing teeth eventually cause the remaining teeth to rotate or shift into the empty spaces, resulting in a change in your bite and making you more prone to gum disease.

-Bridges are commonly used to replace one or more missing teeth.
-They span the space where the teeth are missing.
-Bridges are cemented to the natural teeth or implants surrounding the empty space.
-These teeth, called abutments, serve as anchors for the bridge.
-A replacement tooth, called a pontic, is attached to the crowns that cover the abutments.
 As with crowns, you have a choice of materials for bridges.
-Your dentist can help you decide which to use, based on the location of the missing tooth (or teeth), its function, aesthetic considerations and cost.
-Porcelain or ceramic bridges can be matched to the color of your natural teeth.
+Your dentist can help you decide which to use based on the location of the missing tooth (or teeth), its function, aesthetic considerations and cost.
+Porcelain or ceramic bridges can be matched to the colour of your natural teeth.

-Using this impression, a dental lab then makes your crown or bridge, in the material your dentist specifies.
-A temporary crown or bridge will be put in place to cover the prepared tooth while the permanent crown or bridge is being made.
+Using this impression, a dental lab then makes your crown or bridge in the material your dentist specifies.
+A temporary crown or bridge will be placed to cover the prepared tooth while the permanent crown or bridge is being made.
 When the permanent crown or bridge is ready, the temporary crown or bridge is removed, and the new crown or bridge is cemented over your prepared tooth or teeth.